macs30200-s22/replication-materials-helyap/README.md

 * pandas 1.3.5

 ### Instructions to re-run:
-Load the provided csv file and run all lines in the Jupyter Notebook
+Install the required dependencies, load the provided csv file, and run all lines in the Jupyter Notebook

 # Citation:
 * [Citation file](https://github.com/macs30200-s22/replication-materials-helyap/blob/main/CITATION.cff)